Professor Chris Thornhill

 Research

 Most of Chris’s research in the last fifteen years has been devoted to examining the social foundations of constitutional law, with a particular focus on lines of interaction between national and international law.
 He uses methods derived from historical sociology to conduct his research in this field.
 In recent years, he has concentrated on identifying the impact of military events and security policies on constitutional formation in different global contexts.
 Since 2018, he has written two books on militarism and constitutional law, and he completed a book in 2024 with the title: A Sociology of Post-Imperial Constitutions (Cambridge University Press).
 This book examines how, in different regions, constitutions have frequently been created as part of a social reaction to military pressures caused by imperialism.
-He is currently completing a book on legal reform in Central Asia (University of California Press, forthcoming 2025).
+Jointly with colleagues at Lund University, he is currently completing a book on recent constitutional reforms in Uzbekistan (University of California Press, forthcoming 2025).

 Publications